WiseLibs/better-sqlite3/SQLite3-compilation-options.md

-The following [compilation options](https://www.sqlite.org/compile.html) are used:
+The following [compilation options](https://www.sqlite.org/compile.html) are used in this distribution of sqlite3:
 - SQLITE_ENABLE_FTS5
 - SQLITE_ENABLE_JSON1
 - SQLITE_ENABLE_RTREE